 As at December 31, 2021, the caption "Cash balances at central banks" included funds to meet the requirements of the Eurosystem's Minimum Reserve System and excess reserves.
-The required minimum reserves were remunerated at the RFI rate (on that date this rate was zero).
+The required minimum reserves were remunerated at the RFI rate (on this date this rate was zero).
 On September 12, 2019, the ECB Council decided to introduce a two-tier system for the remuneration of excess reserves, that would exempt part of the surplus liquidity of the institutions, that is, the part of the reserves that exceeded the mandatory reserves, from the negative remuneration at the interest rate applicable to the permanent deposit facility.
-The ECB Council decided, namely, to exempt a multiple of the mandatory reserves of the institutions, setting at six the initial multiplier 'm' of the mandatory reserves of the institutions that was used to calculate the portion exempt from the excess reserves of the institutions in relation to all eligible institutions, and at zero per cent the initial interest rate applicable to the exempt excess reserves.
+The ECB Council decided, namely, to exempt a multiple of the mandatory reserves of the institutions, setting at six the initial multiplier 'm' of the mandatory reserves of the institutions, and at zero per cent the initial interest rate applicable to the exempt excess reserves.
 The said multiplier 'm' and the interest rate applicable to the exempt excess reserves could be adjusted over time by the ECB Council.